M-o-a-T/moat-kv/docs/source/model.rst

 Data Model
 ==========

-This section documents some of DistKV's server-internal classes.
+This section documents some of MoaT-KV's server-internal classes.

-.. automodule:: distkv.model
+.. automodule:: moat.kv.model
    :members:

 ACLs
 ----

-ACL checks are performed by :class:`~distkv.types.ACLFinder`.
+ACL checks are performed by :class:`~moat.kv.types.ACLFinder`.
 This class collects all relevant ACL entries for any given (sub)path, sorted by depth-first specificty.
 This basically means that you collect all ACLs that could possibly match a path and sort them; the ``+`` and ``#``